learn-academy-2020-echo/treasure-hunt-challenge-sjproctor/README.md

 - Import Square to App.js
 - Map over square component
 - Pass value as props
-- Add styling to gameboard
+- Add styling and flexbox to gameboard to create the 3x3 grid
+- $ git add .
+- $ git commit -m "add board game UI and mapped square component"
+- $ git push origin board-game
+- $ git checkout master
+- $ git merge board-game
+- $ git branch -d board-game

-- As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+**As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
+(DONE!)**
+- $ git checkout -b alert-index
+- Passed index to Square
+- Called index onClick in Square
+- Created a method in App that got passed to Square
+- Passed index to the method that returned that info to App
+- $ git add .
+- $ git commit -m "add board game UI and mapped square component"
+- $ git push origin board-game
+- $ git checkout master
+- $ git merge board-game
+- $ git branch -d board-game

 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji.
 - As a user, if I select the losing square the question mark will become a bomb emoji.